 - Check the list of previously approved courses to see if your courses have already been approved.
-Either go to your specific program brochure and look at the course list under the “Academics” tab, or use the Education Abroad course database to search for pre-approved courses.
+Either go to your specific program brochure and look at the course list under the "Academics" tab to search for pre-approved courses.

-- Access the online course alignment system via the button below.
+- Access the online course alignment system using the form link.
 Submit the syllabus using the online system to the appropriate department for each course you plan to take.
-View the instructions for using the course alignment system.

 - You will receive automated emails from the system when you have submitted courses, as well as when any action is taken on the form (approved etc.).
 They will come from a ‘noreply’ email address at UConn.